MoinJanjua/SplitBuy-Ease/README.md

 Download SplitBuy Ease from the App Store: [Download Now](https://apps.apple.com/us/app/splitbuy-ease/id6737029410)

-## Contributing

-We welcome contributions!
-Please read our [CONTRIBUTING.md](link-to-contributing-guide) for more information on how to get involved.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](link-to-license) file for details.

 ---

 For any inquiries or support, please contact us at [janjuamoin9@gmail.com](mailto:janjuamoin9@gmail.com).